Thinking of Moving to Miami?

 Miami offers tourists and residents alike the very best when it comes to the beach experience.
 Miami Beach's iconic South Beach, lined with art-deco style buildings and colorful awnings for outdoor eating, is commonly ranked as top beach in the state each year by publications such as TripAdvisor and Conde Nast Traveler. - Miami is a "Best City" to Retire In the U.S.

-Miami was recently ranked as #4 on WalletHub's "Best Places to Retire in the U.S." list in late 2022.
+Miami was recently ranked as #2 on WalletHub's "Best Places to Retire" list for 2025.
 This study, which examined 180 of the largest areas U.S. metropolitan areas, was based upon 46 key indicators including retiree-friendliness, the annual cost of living and the number of healthcare facilities per person.
 View the Best U.S. Cities to Retire In Rankings.

 As a popular Florida retirement destination, Miami's real estate market has been appreciating steadily in recent years due to persons relocating to the area.
-At the start of November 2023, the average Miami home price is $569,426 which represents a 6.7% year-over-year increase.
-To find out exact housing and living costs, as well as the most popular neighborhoods people are moving into, contact Geoff Fahey, our Miami relocation expert listed on this page. - Florida Has No State Income Tax
+At the start of February 2025, the median Miami home price is $580,176 which represents a 3.9% year-over-year increase.
+To find out exact housing and living costs, as well as the most popular neighborhoods people are moving into, contact Sandra Alosnso, our Miami relocation expert listed on this page. - Florida Has No State Income Tax

 One of the largest benefits to living in the sunshine state is not having to pay a state income tax.
 In lieu of a state income tax though, the state of Florida earns revenues from the millions of tourists that visit the state every year (approx 120 million) through a 7% sales tax (state level) and a 5% tourist tax (county level) from revenues on rental properties and hotel visits that are for a perdiod of six months or less.
 Once you declare your Florida residency, you'll quickly appreciate all the tourists who pay your share of state taxes. - Miami is a Top City to Start a Business In

-Miami's economy has been very strong in recent years with an unemployment rate of 1.9% in Sep of 2023, well below the national unemployment rate of 3.8%.
+Miami's economy has been very strong in recent years with an unemployment rate of 2.2%, considerably below the national unemployment rate of 4.1% (Mar 2025).
 Top sectors in the Miami economy include tourism, financial services, agriculture, education, and healthcare.
 Largest employers in the greater Miami area include Miami-Dade Public Schools, Miami-Dade County Government, Baptist Health South Florida and University of Miami. - Miami Has Top-Rated Healthcare & Hospitals

 The greater Miami area has several top rated hospitals including Baptist Health South Florida, Mercy Hospital and Mount Sinai Medical Center.
 Recently, US News & World Report ranked Baptist Hospital of Miami as the Top 10 Best Hospitals in the state of Florida.
 View Florida Hospital Rankings. - Miami Has Endless Events to Explore